linkerd/linkerd/linkerd/docs/config.md

   * *keyPath* -- File path to the TLS key file
 * *maxConcurrentRequests* -- Optional.
 The maximum number of concurrent requests the server will accept.  (default: unlimited)
+* *announce* -- Optional.
+A list of names to announce using the router's announcers.

 <a name="basic-client-params"></a>
 ### Basic client parameters